WebHostingCoopTeam/jekyll.foundation.whc/donate.md

 How you can help:

-Make a tax-deductible donation right here on our website – you'll find both a strip donation box and a paypal donate button
+Make a tax-deductible donation right here on our website – you'll find both a stripe donation box and a paypal donate button

 or mail checks to: